 - Carefully add the wine to the pan and simmer until reduced by half.

-- Stir in the garlic salt, black pepper, crushed red pepper, and clams.
+- Stir in the garlic salt, black pepper, crushed red pepper, clams and clam juice.
 Simmer until the clams are heated through.

 - Carefully ladle some of the pasta water into the pan.
 Add enough for to coat the pasta; about 3/4 to 1 1/2 cups pasta water.